MartinEesmaa/CompressEasy/README.md

 :black_square_button: or Empty box = Not tested yet

-We strong recommend using VLC or MPV to play your media file, starting Windows XP and later.
+We strong recommend using VLC to play your media file, starting Windows XP and later.

+You can still use VLC for Windows 98/ME/2002, if you using KernelEX.

+MPV is for Windows 7 and later only.

 # Stream companies